-The District will may, when appropriate or when legally required, send concurrently to the parties written notification of the decision (findings and any remedy) regarding the complaint within one (1) working dayweek after the investigation is completed.
+The District may, when appropriate or when legally required, send concurrently to the parties written notification of the decision (findings and any remedy) regarding the complaint within one week after the investigation is completed.
 The Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
 Sec.
 11232g; 34 C.F.R.
 Part 99, permits the District to disclose relevant information to a student who was discriminated against or harassed.